nadiaaldrich/project_2/README.md

 ## 1. What are the top 25 countries hosting refugees?
 ## 2. What are the total number of refugees by year?
-## 3. What does the concentration of refugees look like globally?
+## 3. What does the concentration of refugees look like globally in 2016?

 ---

-## Data Used:
+# Data Used:

 File Name | Contents
 ------------ | -------------